Continuous integration for Android projects

 Running unit tests

-Our unit-test
+Your unit-test

-job contains an executor from the Android orb: android/android-docker
+job contains an executor from the Android orb: android/android_docker

 .
 As mentioned this runs it in a Docker container which is extremely fast to start up.